Skip to main content

 Telephony

 Many customers send their audio output over Twilio.
-Since all audio sent over Twilio is transcoded to µlaw encoding with 8kHz sample rate (to match the telephony standard), you should specify the following output_format:
+All audio sent over Twilio is transcoded to µ-law encoding with an 8 kHz sample rate.

 }